Pints, Pounds, & Pâté

 • Privacy Policy & Contact

-A Day Trip to The Château de Fontainebleau from Paris
+An Easy, Enchanting Day Trip to the Château de Fontainebleau

 If you're looking for an easy and enjoyable day trip from Paris, look no further than the charming town of Fontainebleau and its adjacent Château de Fontainebleau, a UNESCO World Heritage Site.
 You’ll enjoy all the beauty and grandeur of an iconic French chateau, without the hordes of crowds at Versailles.